Should statins be given to young adults?

 A Dutch cost/benefit analysis likewise concluded low risk young people should not be given statins when the disappointingly low adherence to the drug was taken into account.

-On the "let's expand usage" front are the authors of a study of low risk people past age 45 without high cholesterol or evidence of cardiovascular disease.
+On the "let's expand usage" team are the authors of a study of low risk people past age 45 without high cholesterol or evidence of cardiovascular disease.
 With low doses of lovastatin, risk factors were even further reduced, causing the authors to suggest that a diagnostic heuristic for initiating a statin regimen could be lowered to "age plus one other risk factor".
 Some medical writers object, and stress the need for non-pharmacological means of addressing cholesterol problems, and more importantly, CVD risk.
 They say doctors should forgo statin therapy and impress on young people with high cholesterol the need for getting regular exercise and a healthy diet.

 Statin Use in Teens